alcenchiu/alcenchiu.github.io/README.md

 [6]: assets/IMG/Figure6.png

 Figure 7 shows the accuracy of the Random Forest Regression model, and clearly indicates that this model was not successful in predicting the wage income of an individual.
-The R2 on the testing data of this model was 0.29, while the RMSE was 9.98.
+The R-squared on the testing data of this model was 0.29, while the RMSE was 9.98.
 These are both not good indicators for the model, and demonstrate that this was not an appropriate model for this data.
 [![screenshot][7]][7]

 [7]: assets/IMG/Figure7.png